Travel Bloggers’ Top Things To-Do: Middle East, Asia, Pacific

 The hills around Wellington are distinctive to the area.
 Mount Victoria or Mt Vic as its known here, offers a great view of the city.
 In 1839 the Company Secretary instructed the surveyor to encircle the new town of Wellington with a Town Belt.
 Traditionally, parks in English cities were owned by wealthy individuals not the public.
 The motives were two fold.
 Colonists were coming from industrial cities and they were hoping that the well being would be improved by having access to parks.
 The town belt is known as the “lungs of the city”.
 You will see be able to see the airport to the South, the Stadium to the north and the hills of Wellington around you.

-2. My favourite restaurant in Wellington is Ortega Fish Shack
+My favorite restaurant in Wellington is Ortega Fish Shack

 It is a great place to try the local catch of the day.
 One thing you will notice in Wellington is that the restaurants here have small menus.
 There are a few choice things they do and they do them well.
 I also have to mention the amazing coffee on offer in Wellington.
 I know Australia is trying to take credit for the flat white but it is said to have been created in New Zealand.
 Havana coffee is one of my favorites and they have a cool little cafe on Tory Street too.